ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 3. Load it back to S3

-    Writes them to partitioned parquet files in table directories on S3.
+    Write the Fact and Dimension tables to partitioned parquet files in S3.

     Each of the five tables are written to parquet files in a separate directory on S3.
 Each table has its own folder within the directory.
 Songs table files are partitioned by year and then artist.
 Time table files are partitioned by year and month.
 Songplays table files are partitioned by year and month.